 Teaching and subject expertise

-Temi’s teaching is mainly focused on Generic and SEN Foundation Degree and BA programmes of study.
+Temi’s teaches on Generic and SEN Foundation Degree and BA programmes of study.

 The Autonomy in Learning Construct: A presentation delivered at the Doctoral Training Conference 2016, Faculty of Education, Oxford University.
 Monday 13th June 2016.